jonathanhogg/coderdojo-sequencer/Sequencer.md

 In our program `sync :pad` puts a `live_loop :pads` to sleep, and it can only be woken by a `cue :pad` call.
 (Here `:pad` is just a name for these particular cue and sync calls, just as `:pads` is the name of this particular `:live_loop`).

-When live_loop :pads does get woken up by a `sync :pad`, it checks to see what number was attached to the sync command and puts this into the sequencer's grid of sounds.
+When live_loop :pads does get woken up by a `cue :pad`, it checks to see what number was attached to the sync command and puts this into the sequencer's grid of sounds at the sub-beat number it was at when it's woken.

 Now put the comment symbol back at the start of the line